nopolabs/yabot/README.md

 yabot-init.sh creates a .gitignore file containing config.php, if you are using a different VCS you will need to do something similar.

-If you do happen to commit the token to a public repo Slack will revoke it (as I discovered).
+If you do accidentally commit the token to a public repo Slack will revoke it (as I discovered).

-## Running yabot for development and testing
+## Running yabot

     php yabot.php

-## Running yabot as a service

-TODO

 ## Configuration